yene/Hnefatafl/README.md

 # special tiles
 thrones = all pieces pass over the throne but only the king can sit on it tower = act like allie to defender, cant be moved on by attacker or defender, if king moves to tower he wins

+# Test
+* drag items outside of the window